decompil3d/lovelace-hourly-weather/README.md

 In version 4.x, the `num_hours` option was deprecated in favor of `num_segments`.
 This simplifies the card and makes it clear that it operates on whatever size forecast segment your entity provides.
 The `num_hours` option still works, but `num_segments` takes precedence, if set. `num_hours` will be removed in a later major version of the card.

+### Version 4 ➡️ 5

+In version 5.x, the DOM structure of the weather bar and its labels was changed to allow for odd-numbered segment counts and label spacing.
+Labels now appear centered with the segment they are representing, and the first label shown on the bar represents the first segment of data where in prior versions labels would begin at the second segment.
+This change may cause some custom CSS to break.
+If you have custom CSS, you may need to adjust it to account for the new structure.

 [commits-shield]: https://img.shields.io/github/commit-activity/y/decompil3d/lovelace-hourly-weather.svg?style=for-the-badge
 [commits]: https://github.com/decompil3d/lovelace-hourly-weather/commits/master